-Students wishing to obtain master's level CPE credit must register for three hours credit (half unit) or six hours credit (one unit) in the semester following completion of the CPE training program.
-Their Erskine tuition will be reduced by the amount paid to the CPE center (not to exceed Erskine tuition charges), upon presentation of a valid receipt from the CPE center to the Registrar's office.
-If the CPE center charges more than the Erskine tuition rate, students will pay a flat \$250.00 evaluation and processing fee.
+Students wishing to obtain master's level CPE credit must register for three hours credit (1 unit) or six hours credit (2 units) in the semester following completion of the CPE training program.
 A grade (pass/fail) and academic credit will be awarded upon receipt of the supervisor's evaluation and certification.
 More information about CPE, including distance education CPE opportunities, may be found in the Seminary "Student Documents" folder on the Erskine Seminary website, "CPE at Erskine."

-DMin students who have previously completed three units of CPE may apply to the DMin director to receive credit for Functions electives as determined by the program director and the Dean of the Seminary.
+DMin students who have previously completed three units of CPE (9 hours) may apply to the DMin director to receive credit for Functions electives as determined by the program director and the Dean of the Seminary.
 DMin students who have completed more than three units of CPE may petition the Dean to receive up to three additional hours of credit as a Functions elective.